Drumkeeran: History

-Throughout at least the 19th and 20th centuries, a number of annual fairs were held at Drumkeeran on- 10 February, 8 March, 12 April, 27 May, 18 June (or 24th), 19 July, 18 August, 16 September, 19 October, 11 November, 9 December, and 22 December.
+Throughout at least the 19th and 20th centuries, a number of annual fairs were held at Drumkeeran on varying dates.
 In 1925, Drumkeerin village comprised 54 houses, 11 being licensed to sell alcohol.

-Long ago Ireland had been covered in Woodland, a claim echoed in a 19th-century survey of Leitrim- "A hundred years ago almost the whole country was one continued, undivided forest, so that from Drumshanbo to Drumkeeran, a distance of nine or ten miles, one could travel the whole way from tree to tree by branches".
-These great forests in Leitrim and on the west side of Lough Allen were denuded for the making for Charcoal for Iron works around Slieve Anierin.
-Immense piles of cleared timber existed in this area in 1782.
+As with much of the rest of Ireland, the area was historically covered in woodland, as reflected in a 19th-century survey of Leitrim which stated that "A hundred years ago almost the whole country was one continued, undivided forest, so that from Drumshanbo to Drumkeeran, a distance of nine or ten miles, one could travel the whole way from tree to tree by branches".
+These forests in County Leitrim, on the west side of Lough Allen, were denuded for the making for charcoal for iron works around Slieve Anierin.
+Large piles of cleared timber existed in this area in 1782.

 Community organisations

 The Drumkeerin Development Association was formed around 1970.
 In 1986, Drumkeerin Community Council was established to address the economic development of the village.
-In 1992, the Drumkeerin Tourist and Development Company was incorporated in order to effect plans of the Community Council.
+In 1992, the Drumkeerin Tourist and Development Company was incorporated in order to effect some of the council's plans.

 Drumkeerin GAA club was founded in 1933 and represents the parish area of Inishmagrath.